Tracking the progress of Education for Sustainable Development

 Short-term impact of engagement with ESD opportunities on students can be observed in the student case studies provided on the UWE volunteering site.
 Further qualitative evidence can be found on the SkillsBridge website which has been developed as part of UWE Bristol's collaborative Green Capital project with the University of Bristol.
 Evidence of student satisfaction with their experience on these kinds of volunteering projects can be found in the Green Capital Student Capital evidence report.

 The opportunity to receive formal recognition for voluntary engagement with SRS enables students to demonstrably enhance their CV.
 The Change Maker Award was devised for this purpose and to incentivise further action.
 In order to achieve the award, students must provide feedback on their experience.
-Qualitative comments from students on the most meaningful aspect of their volunteering experience include: 'Seeing such a range of students from all different backgrounds, often not having any experience in environmental management, working together and developing an interest for the health of the woodlands' 'Working with so many caring, enthusiastic and passionate people.
-Visiting fantastic independent local venues and talking to them about the impact of sustainability on their businesses!' and 'I reall
+Qualitative comments from students on the most meaningful aspect of their volunteering experience include: 'Seeing such a range of students from all different backgrounds, often not having any experience in environmental management, working together and developing an interest for the health of the woodlands' and 'Working with so many caring, enthusiastic and passionate people.
+Visiting fantastic independent local venues and talking to them about the impact of sustainability on their businesses!'.

 UWE Bristol contributed to the development of several modules of the Bristol Method (a series of case studies of how Bristol has become sustainable).
 One such module, 'How to Engage and Inspire Young People' details advice for engaging students and potential outcomes both for students and host organisations.